 In order to be eligible as a 2017 Carson Scholarship recipient or to receive 2017 Carson Scholar Recognition, students must have a grade point average (GPA) of 3.75 or above on a 4.0 scale in the combined academic subjects: English/Reading/Language Arts, Math, Science, Social Studies, and Foreign Languages.

 Applicants must submit an official report card for the 2023-2024 school year.
 It is likely that only a 1st or 2nd quarter report card is available by our deadline – that is completely acceptable.
 Do not submit a report card from a previous school year.
 Do not submit a transcript.
 Report cards should clearly state the student and school name.

-The video below explains our GPA calculation Rules and Policies and walks through some examples of how CSF would calculate GPA.
+This video explains our GPA calculation Rules and Policies and walks through some examples of how CSF would calculate GPA.
 Please review this video first before contacting CSF with GPA calculation questions.

 1. I only have grades for the first quarter of this school year.
 What report card should I submit?